CompuTec/computec-docs/docs/wms/user-guide/transactions/new-stock-counting/overview.md

 # Overview

-New Stock Counting transactions have been available since the WMS 2.10.15_R1 version.
+New Stock Counting transactions have been available since the CompuTec WMS 2.10.15_R1 version.

 ## Requirements